Jeff's headphone buying guide

 - Charging case.
 Most of these headphones recharge wirelessly inside their included charging case — check our product details to see how many hours of power the case can bank.

-(Read our article about the best true wireless headphones)
+(See my picks of the best true wireless headphones)

 Some video games are considered works of art — or at least an innovative, interactive way to tell a story.
 With all the time and effort spent to make these games sound as good as possible, there should be headphones that can do them justice.